ManageIQ/manageiq-documentation/managing_providers/_topics/tagging_a_bare_metal_host.md

 # Tagging a Bare Metal Host

-{{ site.data.product.title }} can also control policy settings of bare metal systems from Red Hat Satellite 6 through tagging.
+{{ site.data.product.title_short }} can also control policy settings of bare metal systems from Red Hat Satellite 6 through tagging.
 Tagging attaches levels of metadata to help define the policy rules required for a set of systems.